Heat therapy for first responders: Preparing physically and mentally with thermotherapy

 But how we use heat therapy in public safety differs from the general population.
 First responders face unique challenges due to their exposure to extreme weather conditions, particularly during record-breaking months like we have seen this summer.

 This article will cover several types of heat therapy for first responders and how to acclimate your body to withstand extreme temperatures.
-[For a downloadable version of the four tips first responders must keep in mind while participating in heat therapy, complete the box below.]

 TYPES OF HEAT THERAPY

 There are many forms of heat therapy on the market.
 The most common heat therapy in the United States are hot tubs and steam rooms.
 These forms of heat therapy use moisture and humidity to increase your body temperature and relax muscles.
 Because of the higher humidity levels, the overall temperature can stay low – near 105 degrees Fahrenheit.

 Dry saunas and infrared saunas are becoming popular options for home and commercial uses.
 They use a higher temperature and less humidity to increase body temperature and relax muscles.